 In this section, we consider a simple setting where each user has single sequence.
 Much of the intuition behind the algorithm and privacy guarantees we present in this section carry over to the more realistic setting of multiple sequences per user.

-Figure \ref{fig-flow} shows an example of how our algorithm works in the context of learning heavy-hitter English words.
+We describe the proposed approach via a simple example (shown in Figure \ref{fig-flow}) where the goal is to discover popular words.
 Suppose we have $n = 20$ users and each user has a single word.
 Assume there are three popular words: ``star'' (on 3 devices), ``sun'' (on 4 devices) and ``moon''(on 4 devices).
 The rest of the words appear once each.
 We add a ``\$'' to the end of each word as an ``end of sequence'' (EOS) symbol.
 In each round, the service provider selects $m = 10$ random users, asks them to vote for a prefix of their word (as long as it is an extension of the prefixes learned in previous rounds), and stores the prefixes that receive votes greater than or equal to $\theta = 2$ in a trie.
 In the example in the figure, two prefixes ``s'' and ``m'' of length 1 grow on the trie after the first round.
 This means that among the 10 randomly selected users, at least two of them voted for ``s'' and at least another two voted for ``m''.
 Observe that users who have ``sun'' and ``star'' share the first character ``s'', so ``s'' has a significant chance of being added to the trie.